Time and attendance: Automated systems

-Application-based systems
+Application and systems-based clocking

-The latest technology allows the use of app (application software) based geo-fence capabilities.
-Allowing an employee to clock in & out only when they are within an internet geolocation.
+The latest technology enables employees to clock in from all devices such as PCs, tablets and mobiles using an App or a QR code Clocking using a mobile phone enables geofencing which allows an employee to clock in & out only when they are within an internet geolocation.
 Facial recognition systems are also available with these app-based software technologies, eliminating the need of fingerprint scanners.